Axyom

 - Duration

-- 3 weeks first version · 14 weeks to App Store
+- 3 weeks to first version · shipping since

 - Outcome